awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 ### MariaDB File Size Limits in Amazon RDS<a name="RDS_Limits.FileSize.MariaDB"></a>

 For Amazon RDS MariaDB DB instances, the maximum provisioned storage limit constrains the size of a table to a maximum size of 16 TB when using InnoDB file\-per\-table tablespaces\.
 This limit also constrains the system tablespace to a maximum size of 16 TB\.
 InnoDB file\-per\-table tablespaces \(with tables each in their own tablespace\) is set by default for Amazon RDS MariaDB DB instances\.
-For more information, see [DB instance storage](CHAP_Storage.md)\.
+For more information, see [DB Instance Storage](CHAP_Storage.md)\.

 There are advantages and disadvantages to using InnoDB file\-per\-table tablespaces, depending on your application\.
 To determine the best approach for your application, go to [InnoDB File\-Per\-Table Mode](http://dev.mysql.com/doc/refman/5.6/en/innodb-multiple-tablespaces.html) in the MySQL documentation\.